Employee Sponsored:

 In-network or out-of-network care

-This is the fixed amount you pay, usually at the time of a medical service.
-Some plans do not have a copayment for visits*.
-Usually, copayments are separate from and do not count toward your deductible amount.
+Sometimes referred to as a copayment, this is the fixed amount you pay, usually at the time of medical services.
+Some plans do not have a copay for visits*.
+Usually, copays are separate from and do not count toward your deductible amount.
 They do count toward your out-of-pocket maximum, which can help if you have high medical expenses during a calendar year.
-Your copayment can vary, depending on the type of service you receive (for example, a copayment for seeing a specialist may be more than a copayment for a PCP visit.
+Your copay can vary, depending on the type of service you receive (for example, a copay for seeing a specialist may be more than a copay for a PCP visit.
 You also may have a copay with prescriptions.

 $40